Gsish/assignment/README.md

 5.Implemented RESTful endpoints to handle POST, GET, and DELETE requests for seamless accessibility.

+6.used postman to test api

-6.At last used claude ai to add comments and doc strings in the script
+7.At last used claude ai to add comments and doc strings in the script

 #Challenges:
 1.Transitioning from Django to FastAPI – Since I primarily use Django, adapting to FastAPI required understanding its async architecture and dependency injection model.